darcyluojt/rails-cookbook/README.md

   A cookbook website that pulls recipe and category data from https://www.themealdb.com/api.
 In this website, users can:

+  * view all categories on homepage and all recipes in one specific category;

   * edit or delete existing categories by adding or deleting recipes inside;

   * create their own category and add recipes (from the database) inside by putting a bookmark;